miltontony/wow/_posts/2015-06-10-virtualenv.md

 {% endhighlight %}

-Here's a virtual representation of how this all works.
+Here's a visual representation of how this all works.

 ![alt text](/wow/resources/fig41.jpg "Title")